wld22/anslible/README.md

 also please use -K parameter for your SSH private key and -u for specifying a remote user

-(all playbooks were sucsefylly installaed on AWS Ubuntu 20.04)
+(all playbooks were successfully installed on AWS Ubuntu 20.04)